As a plot twist trope, all spoilers on this page are unmarked.

 In Kill la Kill, Ragyo Kiryuin reveals she is Ryuko Matoi's true mother, which also means her daughter Satsuki is Ryuko's older sister.

-In HeartCatch Pretty Cure!, Yuri and Tsubomi both find out that Professor Sabaku, the creator of the Dark Precure, is actually Yuri's long-lost father.
+In HeartCatch Pretty Cure!, Yuri and Tsubomi both find out that Professor Sabaaku, the creator of the Dark Precure, is actually Yuri's long-lost and brainwashed father, Professor Tsukikage.
 What makes this a bit more heartbreaking is that Tsubomi's grandmother, Kaoruko, figured this out and tried to have Tsubomi keep Yuri away from him.
 Didn't work out too well.

 Eighteen years after their creation, it was revealed that AvengersScarlet Witch and Quicksilver were actually the children of their former leader, long-time X-Men antagonist Magneto.
 Their feelings over this revelation were mixed, to put it mildly.